About Author

 Water Activities: Swimming, fishing, kayaking accessed nearby Additional Info: Pet friendly, easy walk to Provincetown shops and restaurants, public transit access

 Why It’s Special: Coastal Acres offers the unique experience of quiet, shaded camping with an easy walk or bike ride to vibrant Provincetown and the Cape’s iconic beaches.
-It’s perfect for those who want both nature and cultural attractions.

 Tip: Summer weekends fill up quickly, book early and bring bikes for car-free exploration of downtown and shoreline paths.